How To Search For Theorems In Lean 4

 In the "All Lean Books And Where To Find Them" article, I advise a number of formalization books (Formalizing Mathematics => Theorem Proving in Lean => Mathematics in Lean) to people who want to learn to formalize mathematics in Lean.

-2. learn ~10 basic tactics in Lean (do a couple of levels in "Formalizing Mathematics")
+2. learn ~10 basic tactics in Lean

-3. Dive into a real formalization project.
+3. dive into a real formalization project

 This is my attempt at explaining how to search for theorems in Lean 4.